baobablab/labmeeting/participating.md

   <h2>Where</h2>
 </header>

-We meet at NeuroSpin in the Galleria.
+We meet at NeuroSpin in the ShowRoom.

 <header class="major">
   <h2>When</h2>